 It is that time of the year again, your email is flooded with marketing material, there are ads on tv and on the sidewalk from companies promising to get you the “maximum refund”.
 However, you might still be wondering what a tax return is, and why do you have to file one?

 Canada operates on a self-reporting tax system.
 Therefore, every year, you have to report your income from all worldwide sources and determine if you owe the government tax.

 - There are instances where an individual could owe the government.
-Filing a tax return allows you determine the amount owned.
+Filing a tax return allows you to determine the amount owed.
 Failure to file a tax returns could lead to penalties and interest

 - For permanent residents, filling your tax returns is a requirement for Citizenship application